ethereum/consensus-specs/specs/capella/beacon-chain.md

 Capella is a consensus-layer upgrade containing a number of features related to validator withdrawals.
 Including:
 * Automatic withdrawals of `withdrawable` validators
-* Partial withdrawals during block proposal
+* Partial withdrawals sweep for validators with 0x01 withdrawal credentials an balances in exceess of `MAX_EFFECTIVE_BALANCE`
 * Operation to change from `BLS_WITHDRAWAL_PREFIX` to `ETH1_ADDRESS_WITHDRAWAL_PREFIX` versioned withdrawal credentials to enable withdrawals for a validator